Saying Goodbye to Breastfeeding

 We discovered that I was positioning my baby wrong.
 And from doing that, the angle at which he was latching on was such, that the nipple would be constantly traumatized.
 The problems were subtle and difficult to identify by an inexperienced person (me), but my lactation consultant was able to find the issues and help me fix them.
 I had to spend a couple of weeks healing, before I could put him to the breast again and during that time, I had to pump around the clock, first, to be able to continue exclusively breastfeeding him and second, to keep up the production, which inevitably decreases without the actual sucking.
 But I did all that.
 And from then on, it was like a breeze.
 I went on to breastfeeding him for a whole year.

-The second time aroimg_20160501_235121und was completely different.
+The second time around was completely different.
 I had enough hands-on experience that I did not feel intimidated with the task.
 I also knew that all babies are different and this time I was lucky to have a doula and lactation consultant from day 1 and at home, who also provided with valuable assistance and encouragement until I got the hang of it.
 It was easier, faster and zero frustrating.
 And I have loved every second of it.

 Maybe you are wondering why would I stop then?
 As I said before, the decision is arbitrary.
 To be able to breastfeed and work a full-time job, there are a certain amount of logistics involved.
 And sadly, in my case, as he approaches his first birthday, my production decreased significantly as well.
 I don’t know if it is a mental thing.
 I don’t know if my idea of stopping at 1 year just really made it happen.
 But to increase the production I would have to pump more.
 And I am truly tired of pumping.